Eroseion/SpriteMage/README.md

 NiraiSprite is a program to draw sprites for retro-style games.
 The specification is inspired by the SNES, with support for 15 ARGB1555 colors + 1 transparent color per palette.

 256 color mode to be added soon.

+NiraiSprite was stored on my Google Drive until their terms of service threatened my intellectual property.

 # Installation

 ## Installation on Windows